thoughtspot/thoughtspot.github.io/_advanced-search/formulas/date-formulas.md

 ---
 title: [About date formulas]
-keywords: tbd
+summary: Learn about date formulas.
-last_updated: tbd
+last_updated: 11/15/2019
-toc: false
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Date formulas are useful when you want to compare data collected between two date periods.
+Date functions are useful when you want to compare data collected between two date periods.
 Date formulas allow you to apply date related functions to your formulas.

+## Date formulas

-The date functions include:
+The date formulas include:

 {% include content/date-func.md %}